Local service page

 A useful Rest House Road sports-net plan begins with the direction of play.
 Near Brigade Road side, MG Road reach, Museum Road approach, and Richmond Road side, two spaces with the same measurement can behave differently once players, children, vehicles, and neighbours move through them.

 For Rest House Road, the first site question is where the ball goes when the player hits late, lifts the shot, or rebounds from the side.
-That answer points toward glass fronts, pedestrians, premium vehicles, visible facades, and narrow service edges, which is why a plain square-foot quote can miss the real risk.
+That answer points toward glass fronts, pedestrians, well-finished vehicles, visible facades, and narrow service edges, which is why a plain square-foot estimate can miss the real risk.

 Rest House Road play should be read as a moving space.
 Players turn, children chase, vehicles pause, and balls rebound, so a net that ignores movement may look complete but still fail during real use.